genelet/godbi/README.md

 where _CurrentTable_ is the table name; _Pks_ the primary key defined as a slice of columns; _IDAuto_ (optional) the column of a series number and _Fks_ (optional) the foreign key information.

-_Fks_ does not need to be a native foreign key defined in relational database, but a relationship between two tables.
-It is defined by 5 elements:
+_Fks_ defines a relationship between columns in two tables, which does not need to be a native foreign key:

 index | meaning
 ----- | -------------------------